callstack/async-storage/Readme.md

 import AsyncStorage from '@callstack/async-storage';
 ```

 and call any of the methods available [here](https://facebook.github.io/react-native/docs/asyncstorage.html).
+The API is 100% compatible,
+including the errors that can be thrown.

 ```js
 AsyncStorage.setItem('key', 'value')